citomni/docs/concepts/architecture.md

 		/Operation								// Internal transport-agnostic orchestration units
 												// Keep deterministic, SQL-free, and low-overhead.

+		/Contract								// Stable public extension interfaces exposed by the mode package
+												// Use only for deliberate contracts external code may implement or type against.

 		/Repository								// Persistence layer (optional; only if the mode package touches DB) /Service								// Services used by the mode package internally (routing, templating, csrf, etc.)
 		/Policy									// App-aware policy classes used by the mode package where needed